-Monterey Courthouse - The clerk’s office is open.
-Scheduled matters are being heard.
+Monterey Courthouse - The Clerk’s Office is open to the public 8:00 a.m. to 4:00 p.m. and scheduled hearings are being conducted.
 If you are on calendar and your hearing has been scheduled as a remote appearance, please appear remotely, otherwise you should appear for your hearing.
 If you are unsure, please contact your attorney or the court.
+Self Help staff are available to assist.
+For restraining order assistance please email your name and telephone number to firstname.lastname@example.org, or call (831) 647-5800 x3005.

 Salinas Courthouse - The clerk’s office is open.
 Scheduled matters are being heard.
 If you have a scheduled hearing you should appear for your hearing.
 If you have an attorney, please contact your attorney regarding your hearing date.